Queuni/Match3-Core/README.md

 - Refactor config loading into a separate module for better testability

 - Correct the docstring to match the actual behavior of the function

+- Add a small delay between retries to avoid thundering herd